- Major: Economics and Political Science

 Since completing a pair of seminars as a freshman, Marcus has stayed involved in the program, going on field trips and attending lectures.
 He’s also part of the residential component of the academies, serving as an academic assistant on a residence hall floor reserved exclusively for academy students.

-Playing at the Oozefest, an annual mud volleyball tournament at UB.
+Playing at the Oozefest, UB’s annual mud volleyball tournament.

 “Being a member of the civic engagement academy has been great because of the sense of community that came with it,” Marcus said.
 “Getting involved in the academies has allowed me to become closer with faculty and made UB seem like a much smaller place.”